 - develop students into resilient learners capable of tackling the demands of study at GCSE

 - develops confident and responsible members of the school and wider community.

 All students study the National Curriculum (English, Maths, Science, History, Geography, PE, RE, PSHE, Computing, Art, Music, Drama & Dance, Technology and two Modern Foreign Languages: French or Spanish and German).
 There is a whole school focus on reading and all students following the Accelerated Reader Programme.
-A small number of students follow our Step Up curriculum where they study one less modern foreign language, and instead spend more time on literacy.
+A small number of students follow our Step Up curriculum where they study one fewer modern foreign language, and instead spend more time on literacy.